graphaware/neo4j-framework/README.md

 operations performed using these do not run in transactions and have some other limitations (such as no node/relationship delete capabilities).

-GraphAware can help here with `BatchExecutor`s.
+GraphAware can help here with `BatchTransactionExecutor`s.
 There are a few of them:

 #### Input-Based Batch Operations

-If you have some input, such as lines from a CSV file, or a result of a Neo4j traversal and you want to perform an operation for each item of such input, use `IterableInputBatchExecutor`.
+If you have some input, such as lines from a CSV file or a result of a Neo4j traversal, and you want to perform an operation for each item of such input, use `IterableInputBatchTransactionExecutor`.
 As the name suggests, the input needs to be in the form of an `Iterable`.
 Additionally, you need to define a `UnitOfWork`, which will be executed against the database for each input item.
 After a specified number of batch operations have been executed, the current transaction is committed and a new one started, until we run out of input items to process.